Windower/Lua/addons/SubTarget/README.txt

 	- Main usage.
 	- create an ingame macro with 2 lines
 		- line 1: /target <stal>
 		- line 2: /con sta go mule_name spell_name
-	- Sepll_name must be shortcutted, i.e. 'magesballad' not 'Mages ballad'
 	- This sends your mule the spell + the target selected from <stal>

 Command "TOGGLE":